top of page

 Accomplishments

-Produced 24 permanent 24” x 36” acrylic signs, celebrating each of Wyandotte’s 20 state championships, to be proudly displayed in the school gym.
+• Produced and installed 24 permanent 24" x 36" acrylic displays commemorating each of Wyandotte's 20 state basketball championships, now proudly showcased in the school gymnasium.

-Launched 20andcounting.com, a living archive filled with championship histories, photos, Bulldog Trailblazers, Noteworthy Contemporaries, and project milestones.
+• Launched 20andcounting.com, a living digital archive featuring championship histories, photographs, Bulldog Trailblazers, Noteworthy Contemporaries, and ongoing project updates.

 What’s Next